zgcharaf/Quantile-Regression-using-Random-Forest-Proximities/README.md

-# README: Quantile Regression Comparison Using Random Forest (QRF vs RF-GAP)
+# Quantile Regression Comparison Using Random Forest (QRF vs RF-GAP)

 ## Overview
 This project demonstrates the application of two different methods for quantile regression using Random Forests: Quantile Regression Forests (QRF) and a custom method referred to as Random Forests with Gradient-based Adjustment for Prediction (RF-GAP).
 The comparison focuses on the Mean Squared Error (MSE) of the predictions at different quantiles (5th, 50th, and 95th) using the California Housing dataset.